-Some people with a disability do not need to wait until they reach the age of 65 to become eligible for Medicare.
+Some people with a disability do not need to wait until the age of 65 to become eligible for Medicare.

 Those who have collected Social Security disability benefits for 24 months receive automatic enrollment into traditional Medicare, which comprises parts A and B.

 This article will examine the eligibility of people with a disability for Medicare programs, as well as the costs involved.
 It will also look at keeping Medicare after returning to work and the help available for paying Medicare costs.

 There are three groups of people eligible for Medicare if they are under the age of 65.
 The time frame in which each group becomes eligible differs as follows:

 |Those who receive Social Security disability benefits||After 24 months|

 |Those with end stage renal disease||Generally, 3 months after a kidney transplant |